The Multi-Objective Polynomial Optimization: Introduction

 Every minimizer of the CSP \reff{prob:CSP1} is a weakly Pareto point.
 Interestingly, every weakly Pareto point is the minimizer of a CSP for some weight (see \cite{koski1987norm,miettinen2012nonlinear}).
 However, the minimizer of a CSP may not be a Pareto point.
 There also exist other scalarization methods, such as the $\epsilon$-constraint method \cite{anagnostopoulos2012online,matsatsinis2003agentallocator}, the lexicographic method \cite{clayton1982goal,jones2010practical}.
 We refer to \cite{cho2017survey,donoso2016multi,marler2004survey, miettinen2012nonlinear,ruiz1995characterization} for different scalarizations.

 There exists important work for MOPs given by polynomials.
 When all functions are linear, a semidefinite programming method is given to obtain the set of Pareto points in \cite{blanco2014}.
-When the functions are convex polynomials, Moment-SOS relaxation methods are given to compute (weakly) Pareto points in \cite{jiao2020,JLZ20,JiaoLee21,JLS21,LeeJiao18}, as well as some useful conditions for existence of (weakly) Pareto points.
+When the functions are convex polynomials, Moment-SOS relaxation methods are given to compute (weakly) Pareto points in \cite{jiao2020,JLZ20,JiaoLee21,JLS21,LeeJiao18}, as well as some useful conditions for existence of (weakly) Pareto points. { Since the Pareto front is an image set of polynomial functions, semidefinite relaxations can be used to approximate the Pareto front, as in the work \cite{MDJ14,MDJ15}. }

 When the functions are nonconvex polynomials, nonemptiness and boundedness of Pareto solution sets are shown in \cite{LHF21}, under certain regularity conditions.
 When the objectives are polynomials and $K$ is the entire space $\re^n$, some novel conditions are shown for existence of (weakly) Pareto points in \cite{KimPhamTuy19}.
-The following questions are of great interests for studying MOPs:
+The following questions are of great {interest} for studying MOPs:

 \bit